 The ACH methodology helps analysts overcome cognitive biases common to analysis in national security, law enforcement, and competitive intelligence.
 This method forces analysts to disprove hypotheses rather than let their minds jump to conclusions and permit biases and mindsets to determine the outcome before they properly evaluate the evidence.

-Congo’s Violent Peace: Conflict and Struggle Since the Great African War by Kris Berwouts, Parameters: The U.S. Army War College Quarterly, Volume 48, (Spring 2019)
+Congo’s Violent Peace: Conflict and Struggle Since the Great African War by Kris Berwouts, Parameters: The U.S. Army War College Quarterly, Volume 48, No. 3 (Autumn 2018)

 Thabo Mbeki by Adekeye Adebajo and Julius Nyerere by Paul Bjerk, Security Forces in African States: Cases and Assessment By Paul Shemella and Nicholas Tomb, Parameters: The U.S. Army War College Quarterly, Volume 47, no. 3 (Autumn 2017)